Underage Vaping in the UK - The Reality

 By understanding the why (and how) teens are vaping, we can also better understand what it’ll take to discourage underage use and look at where the cracks in regulations are.
 While teenage use of e-cigarettes has remained relatively low, an important consideration is where they’re getting them from and why they’re trying vaping in the first place.

 When surveyed by ASH, the main source teenagers were getting e-cigarettes from (as well as conventional cigarettes) was at the shops.
-There was also a trend showing it’s still more common for them to be getting cigarettes, with 60% getting their cigarettes from shops like off-licenses compared to 41.9% getting vapes from the same sources.
+There is a trend showing it’s more common for them to be given vapes, at 54%, compared to 48% getting cigarettes from shops such as off-licenses.

 Where The Concern Comes From?